 Let’s use the same example as above.
 You have three Shopify profiles – one for General, one for Clothing and one for Fragile products.
 In this case, you’ve set up Intuitive Shipping as a rate provider for all three profiles.

 In Intuitive Shipping, you’ve got a single, standard Scenario with no conditions, and you’re charging a flat rate of $15.00, but you’ve got a free shipping threshold of $75.00.
 When a customer orders a $60.00 product from you General profile along with a $20.00 product from your clothing profile, not only will they not be eligible for free shipping – for the same reason explained in the section above – but they’ll be charged $30.00 for shipping at checkout.
 That’s because Shopify sends us a separate sub-cart for each product’s profile.
 Each sub-cart is charged your flat rate of $15.00 (because neither sub-cart meets the free shipping threshold), then Shopify blends the two rates together at checkout for a total of $30.00.

 Not only has your customer missed out on free shipping, they’ve been charged double your standard shipping rate.

 If a customer increases their order – let’s say they buy two (2) $60.00 products from General (for a sub-total of $120.00), plus the $20.00 product from clothing, they’ll still be charged $15.00 for shipping at checkout.
 That’s because only the products from General meet the free shipping threshold.
 In order for the customer to get free shipping for the entire order, they must order at least $75.00 worth of products from each profile.

 You Don’t Need Multiple Profiles

 That’s okay!
 Shipping Profiles were introduced to give Shopify merchants more flexibility and more customization with shipping rates.
-Thankfully, Intuitive Shipping is so powerful and robust that you can do everything Profiles was intended to do – and much more!
+Thankfully, Intuitive Shipping is so powerful and robust that you can do everything Profiles was intended to do with Scenarios – and much more!